tesselslate/resetti/README.md

 # counting is disabled.
 If provided, resetti will automatically
 # update the given file with the amount of resets you have done.
 reset-file: ""
+# When used, this setting will set each Minecraft instance to run
+# on one specific CPU core/thread.
+This can offer a decent
+# performance boost.
+Possible values are:
+# "alternate" - allocate instances to every other thread
+# "sequence" - allocate instances to threads starting from 0
+# nothing - Do not use affinity.
+affinity: ""
 ```

 # Usage